 A public education or awareness campaign would compliment any other efforts to stimulate agricultural vitality.
-A campaign could educate the public about where their food comes from, help them understand the value of buying directly from local farms, and show them what they can do to support a healthy local food system.
+A campaign is necessary to educate the public about where their food comes from, help them understand the value of buying directly from local farms, and show them what they can do to support a healthy local food system.

-21. Locally grown cabbage Photo: Kamil Kleczar
+21. Locally grown cabbage

-A public education or awareness campaign could compliment any other efforts to stimulate agricultural vitality.
+A public education or awareness campaign would compliment any other efforts to stimulate agricultural vitality.

 It is understood that the success of a public education/awareness campaign depends on the effectiveness of communication methods.
-Gibson (2014) points out that social media efforts have proven to be successful methods of reaching the public about food.
+Gibson (2014) points out that social media efforts have proven themselves to be successful methods of reaching the public about food.

 Methods include a website, weekly e-newsletter, Facebook, Twitter, Instagram, Pinterest, and YouTube.
-Regardless of the means of communication, the message should include storytelling and photos.
-Stories help consumers connect the food on their plate to its origin by understanding the people involved in the process.
-This connection occurs at farmers markets during the growing season, and the internet extends these opportunities by providing continuous communication.
+Regardless of the mean of communication, the message should include storytelling and photos.
+Stories help customers/consumers connect the food on their plate to its origin by understanding the people involved in the process.
+This connection occurs at farmers markets during set times and the internet extends these opportunities for awareness by providing continuous communication on a personal level.
+Both farmers and organizations dedicated to the public awareness of food could use social media to compliment their efforts in stimulating the local food system since it has been proven to be an effective tool.